dpb587/rdfkit-go/README.md

 nameTriple := rdf.Triple{
   Subject:   rdf.NewBlankNode("b0"),
   Predicate: schemairi.Name_Property,
-  Object:    xsdliteral.NewString("Web Vocab"),
+  Object:    helloWorldLiteral,
 }
 ```

 The fields of a triple are restricted to the normative value types they support, described by the table below.
-Using a triple as a triple term is not yet supported.

 | Field | IRI | Literal | Blank Node |
 | ----- |:---:|:-------:|:----------:|